mattjbush/mattjbush.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in economics at Indiana University Bloomington.
 My research focuses on macroeconomics and labor economics.

 I am currently on the 2022-23 job market and am available for interviews.

-Contact: mattbush@iu.edu
+Contact: mattbush@iu.</span>edu